Harwich Lifeboat Station

+A lifeboat station was established at Harwich in 1821, by the Essex Lifeboat Association, but closed in 1843.
+The station was re-established by the Royal National Lifeboat Institution (RNLI) station in 1878.

-Harwich Lifeboat Station is a Royal National Lifeboat Institution (RNLI) station located in the town of Harwich in the English county of Essex.
-The station is positioned on the southern side at the mouth of the River Orwell estuary.
-The station serves a particularly busy section of coastline with Harwich being a very busy ferry terminal.
-Across the estuary is the Port of Felixstowe which is the United Kingdom's busiest container port.
+The station serves a particularly busy section of coastline with Harwich being a very busy ferry terminal, with the Port of Felixstowe, the United Kingdom's busiest container port, just across the estuary.